 You can really do anything you want!
 It’s cute to have little kids sit on the pumpkins.
 You can also pick up little pumpkins to hold over your eyes.
 Siblings can try to pick up really big pumpkins.
 Kids can hold hands and (carefully) run through the pumpkin patch.

 You’ll want to dress your family in cozy clothes (think flannel shirts, sweaters, or anything plaid).
 I’d skip wearing orange because you might blend in with a pumpkin backdrop.
 Denim is another great fabric to wear.
 And everyone should wear boots.

 Pumpkin Patch Photoshoot with a Baby

-The first year we attempted pumpkin patch family photos, the babies were 7-10 months old.
-We were able to prop some of them up on the pumpkins, which were wet and much colder than we anticipated.
+The first year we attempted pumpkin patch family photos, our baby was 10 months old.
+We were able to prop him up on the pumpkins, which were wet and much colder than we anticipated.

 Pumpkin Patch Photos with Toddlers

-The second year, the kids were now walking and running and it was nearly impossible to get a group photo of them!
+The second year, our toddler was now walking and running and it was nearly impossible to get him in a group photo with his toddler friends!